brianrho/FPM-C/README.md

 ﻿## Generic C library for R3xx/ZFMxx/FPMxx/R551 fingerprint modules

-To use it, the following interface needs to be provided to the library, which expects function pointers with these prototypes:
+To use it, the following interface needs to be provided to the library, which expects function pointers with these signatures:

     /* to get the millisecond count since reset */ uint32_t (*fpm_millis_func)(void);